DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 Won’t tell you any details about your potential new followers and other surprises as they should be discovered pretty easily while exploring.
-I hope if you were surprised (in a good way) about something and this section helped to learn about that a bit more.
+I hope if you were surprised (in a good way) about something and this guide helped to learn about that a bit more.

-* **About Aela** - Now Aela in a way is much more unique than other followers.
-Pick her on a tough adventure to learn how.